emericg/MiniVideo/README.md

 MiniVideo has been tested with several CPU architectures (x86, SH4, MIPS, ARM).
 The build system uses CMake.
 Both library and test programs can be installed into your system.

 MiniVideo has been developed in 2010/2011 during an internship I did in a French company called *httv*.
 Its goal was to provide a video thumbnailing program, with a source code easy to read and to understand for learning purpose.
-After a clean-up pass, the code has been published early 2014 with *httv* permission under the LGPL v3 license (decoding backend) and GPLv3 (testing softwares).
+After a clean-up pass, the code has been published early 2014 with *httv* permission under the LGPL v3 license (video framework) and GPLv3 (test softwares).

 The minivideo library can:
 * Open video files with various container to demux and remux audios/videos content.